Short-hand setup using autoload

 As your application grows you may find that your package configuration becomes repetitive.
 For example, you may have a set of test scripts that mirror the set of classes in your application:

-JS.Packages(function() { with(this) {
+JS.packages(function() { with(this) {

 file('tests/widget_spec.js')